typed-ember/ember-cli-typescript/README.md

 If you don't find an answer, please [open an enhancement request or bug report in this project](https://github.com/typed-ember/ember-cli-typescript/issues/new/choose).

-### ✅ Issues With Static Analysis of TypeScript In Ember Apps and Addons
+### ✅ Issues With Linting TypeScript

-The TypeScript compiler does some very basic static analysis of your code, and most developers use Palantir's TSLint tool for more thorough checking.
+The TypeScript compiler does some very basic linting of your code, but most developers use (and Microsoft now officially recommends) ESLint.

-One sure way to tell which tool is generating an error message is that _Linters like [TSLint](https://github.com/palantir/tslint/) and [ESLint](https://eslint.org/) will always mention their name, and the name of the pertinent rule, when it alerts you to a violation_.
+One sure way to tell which tool is generating an error message is that _Linters like [ESLint](https://eslint.org/) or [TSLint](https://github.com/palantir/tslint/) will always mention their name, and the name of the pertinent rule, when it alerts you to a violation_.

 ##### Example: